OrenLai/list-comprehension/README.md

 practice list comprehension for Python.

-readlines from 2 files to get a list, get rid of the \n with list comprehension, then use list comprehension again to get numbers exist in both list.
+readlines from 2 files to get a list, use list comprehension to get numbers exist in both list.

+by transfering the string into integer could get rid of the \n in the string